mlool/workday-calendar-extension/README.md

 ## Download
 To download the latest version, check out our Discord channel `#download-versions`.
 Join our Discord community using the link below!

+Or download the latest version from the Chrome Web Store [here](https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh).

 ## Feature Requests
 We value your input!
 If you have any feature requests, please create an issue.
 Before doing so, kindly check to ensure there are no duplicates.